zonza/zonza.github.io/index.md

 Programmatic access to many of ZONZAs features is possible via our public API.
-This allows clients to integrate ZONZA with other systems and perform reporting tasks for example. `http://api.zonza.tv` is a RESTful JSON-based API.
+This allows clients to integrate ZONZA with other systems and perform reporting tasks for example.

+`http://api.zonza.tv` is a RESTful JSON-based API.
 Access is controlled using your ZONZA username and API token.
-It currently supports:
+As of Jan 2015, it currently supports:

 ### Items:
 * Upload (non-accelerated, chunked)